-116. Defendants typically make an earnings related disclaimer at the beginning of the Workshops, which states in part: "We provide real estate education and training.
+118. The Nudge Defendants typically make an earnings related disclaimer at the beginning of the Workshops, which states in part: "We provide real estate education and training.
 We do not sell a business opportunity, such as a franchise business.
 We make no earnings or return on investment claims or guarantees," and that "[t]he case studies provided are from our presenters and trainers, and may be examples from some of our top students who have shared their success with us.
 These results may not be typical.
 Many of our students do not apply the education and strategies and therefore do not make money.
 Many of these students purchased additional education and training materials."

-- 117. Despite such brief disclaimers, Defendants' repeated representations over the course of the three-day Workshops leave consumers with the net impression that they are likely to earn substantial income from the Advanced Trainings. - 118.
-Defendants' earnings claims are false.
+119. Despite such brief disclaimers, the Nudge Defendants' repeated representations over the course of the three-day Workshops leave consumers with the net impression that they are likely to earn substantial income from the Advanced Trainings.

+120. The Nudge Defendants' earnings claims are false.
 The overwhelming majority of consumers who purchase the Advanced Trainings do not earn substantial income.
-In most instances, consumers who purchase the Advanced Trainings make no money and do not recoup the cost of the Advanced Trainings. - 119.
-For many consumers, their financial loss is not limited to the purchase amount paid for the Workshop and Advanced Training.
-Defendants continue to target consumers for additional sales even after they paid for the Advanced Training.
+In most instances, consumers who purchase the Advanced Trainings make no money and do not recoup the cost of the Advanced Trainings.

+121. For many consumers, their financial loss is not limited to the purchase amount paid for the Workshop and Advanced Training.
+The Nudge Defendants continue to target consumers for additional sales even after they paid for the Advanced Training.